janaalbader28/AWS_Nanodegree_Image_Classifier/README.md

 -Trains a deep learning-based image classifier
 -Use the trained classifier to predict image content -The trained model is saved as a checkpoint along with associated hyperparameters
-- Visualizes the model’s performance as.
+- Visualizes the model’s performance.

 ### 2. `train.py`
 - Handles the training of the neural network on a dataset of flower images.